Epzilepzi/IST/CoronaApp/nerd.md

 #### **Hybrid**

 A Hybrid Network is where a combination of topologies are used in order to create a purpose built network.
-Examples may include using an ethernet topology inside buildings, and having the buildings connected by a mesh network.
+Examples may include using an Ethernet topology inside buildings, and having the buildings connected by a mesh network.

 ### **Network Types**